Describe at least one (1) business that is profitable and explains why you think it is enjoying financial success.

 ▪ Usability

-AccuFund Accounting Suite is financial reporting solution with enhanced features; it helps non-profit organisations too in maintaining and smooth running of their financial operations.
+AccuFund Accounting Suite is a financial reporting solution with enhanced features; it helps non-profit organisations, too, in maintaining the smooth running of their financial operations.

 ▪ Features and Functions

-NetSuite is business software allowing firms to plan financial management with resource management.
+NetSuite is business software that allows firms to plan financial management with resource management.

 ▪ Suitability

-Multiview is the best software for the firms looking for an application suiting their existing operations.
+Multiview is the best software for firms looking for an application suiting their existing operations.

 ▪ Compatibility with other Software Applications

-SAP Anywhere has many features with which financial managers and employees may be familiar with already in other software.
+SAP Anywhere has many features that financial managers and employees may already be familiar with in other software.

 ▪ Technical Support

-Adaptive insight provides web-based budgeting software including reporting and forecasting tools in it.
+Adaptive Insight provides web-based budgeting software, including reporting and forecasting tools.

 ▪ Training Opportunities

 PlanGuru is a business planning and budgeting solution for small businesses and non-profit organisations.
-It helps accountants in constructing reports, prepare the analysis.
+It helps accountants in constructing reports and preparing the analysis.

 ▪ Pros and Cons

-ReliaBills is also a web-based accounting system providing online billing and invoicing tool.
-Being web-based it has technical pros and cons with it.
+ReliaBills is also a web-based accounting system providing online billing and invoicing tools.
+Being web-based, it has technical pros and cons.

 ▪ Your Recommendations